Netcracker/KubeMarine/documentation/Troubleshooting.md

 After the "Terminating" pod is deleted, run the `upgrade` procedure once again.

-### Etcd pod customizations are missing after upgrade
+### Etcd Pod Customizations Are Missing After Upgrade

 **Symptoms**: After an upgrade, you may notice that your etcd customizations are not present in the `/etc/kubernetes/manifests/etcd.yaml` file.